HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-07-1/index.md

 ## OPS Implementation

-OPS will establish interconnection agreements with ACF/OCIO and cloud.gov for Incident Response
+TODO: ??? what is the ACF-defined mechanism.... ?

 ### Control Origination

-Hybrid with cloud.gov and ACF/OCIO
+Hybrid with IaaS vendor and ACF Tech

 ### Related Content